How many views, likes and shares did your last LinkedIn Publisher post get?

 People are far more likely to click on your post if you have a cover image.

 This likelihood is increased if the image either catches their attention or engages with them emotionally, making them want to learn more.
 The cover image also adds a visual element to your personal profile, as the last three posts you have published are shown on your profile below your headline and profile image.

-For best results, use custom, branded images that you can either create yourself using tools such as Adobe Post or Canva or hire a professional graphic designer.
+For best results, use custom, branded images that you can either create yourself using tools such as Adobe Spark or Canva or hire a professional graphic designer.
 When creating your own images, they should be 700 x 400 pixels in size.

 4. Pay Attention To Your Post Length

 LinkedIn Publisher posts between 2000 and 2500 words are the most shared on LinkedIn and posts between 1500 and 2000 words have the highest shares on Twitter, while posts below a 1000 words are shared more on Facebook.

 (Source Epictions Transmedia, Inc.)